rombrew/phobia/README.md

 ## TODO

 * Make a detailed documentation.
-* Consider to add SRUKF sensorless observer (for SRM).
 * Introduce MTPA control.
 * Add pulse output signal.
-* Make a drawing of the heatsink case for rev5a.
+* Make a drawing of the heatsink case for REV5A.
 * Design the new hardware for 120v battery voltage.
-* Add text-based user interface (TUI).